httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 implementations.
 The reason phrase is not carried in the {{RFC7540}} message format.

-Typically, applications using HTTP will convey application-specific information in the message body and/or HTTP header fields, not the status code.
+Typically, applications using HTTP will convey application-specific information in the message body and/or HTTP header fields, not the status code. {{?RFC7807}} provides one way for applications using HTTP to do this.

 Specifications sometimes also create a "laundry list" of potential status codes, in an effort to be helpful.
 The problem with doing so is that such a list is never complete; for example, if a network